 In this case, the interviewer will want to see how you manage a high patient caseload or a hectic day on the job.

-When answering, assure the interviewer that you can remain professional and calm during stressful situations.
-Give examples of times when you’ve handled heavy workloads, such as taking on the work of an absent colleague, and your coping mechanisms for stress during busy days.
+When answering occupational therapist interview questions like this, assure the interviewer that you can remain professional and calm during stressful situations.
+Give examples of times when you’ve handled heavy workloads, such as taking on the work of an absent colleague and your coping mechanisms for stress during busy days.

 5. Tell me about a time you needed to advocate for occupational therapy.

-This question will help the interviewer see your passion for the profession and enthusiasm for the position.
+This is one of the common occupational therapy questions interviewers ask to better understand your passion for the profession and enthusiasm for the position.

-6. Tell us about a time you feel you made a difference in someone’s life.
+6. Tell us about a time you made a difference in someone’s life.

-This is another OT interview question managers ask to get a sense of your passion for the job.
+This is another one of the most common OT interview questions managers ask to get a sense of your passion for the job.
 Having empathy for patients is an important aspect of the OT profession, and your response can exude that quality.

-In your answer, reflect upon a patient or colleague with whom you made a strong personal connection or who left a lasting impression on you.
+In your answer, reflect upon a patient or colleague with whom you made a strong personal connection or who left a lasting impression.

-When interviewers ask this question, they want to see your transparency and your openness to growth and improvement.
-Discussing a weakness may take some thought, as you don’t want to dissuade the interviewer against hiring you.
+When interviewers ask this question, they want to see your transparency and openness to growth and improvement.
+Discussing a weakness may take some thought, as you don’t want to dissuade the interviewer from hiring you.

-8. What is your experience in the “X” setting?
+8. What is your experience in this type of setting?

-With this question, the employer wants to gauge your ability to hit the ground running in their work environment.
+With interview questions for occupational therapist jobs such as this, the employer wants to gauge your ability to hit the ground running in their work environment.

 In your answer, demonstrate your readiness to perform in that setting and your willingness to adapt.
 You can list examples of when and how you worked in similar settings.
 Also consider related experiences that highlight your capabilities, such as volunteering or caregiving.